aurielfournier/CV/Auriel_Fournier_CV.md

 <!---
 *In Review* Butler, C.J., **Fournier, A.M.V.**, Wilson, Jennifer K. Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, LeConte's Sparrows, and Sedge Wrens.

-*In Review* **Fournier, A.M.V.**, Mengel, D.C., Krementz, D.G.
-Virginia and Yellow Rail Autumn Migration Phenology and Habitat Use in the Mississippi Flyway

 *In Review* **Fournier, A.M.V.**, Krementz, D.G., Mengel, D.C.
 Autumn Migration Habitat Use of Sora in the Mississippi Flyway -->